kamilashi/inheritance-the-game/README.md

 # linheritance: the game
-Laboratory task for SC course
+Laboratory task for the Software Construction course

 all the assets included in the project are 100% original